szhou12/rag-frontend-react/backend/README.md

 2. What is email server for? why would we want to consider using it in a web application?

+3. is "sub" a default keyword for JWT? what does it mean?

+4. why would we want to encode a JWT as string? in other words, why is encoding necessary?

 ## Review `sqlmodel`